RitaB-afk/src/README.md

  exception is caught.
 At the end of the application, display all the student IDs and grades.Save the files as GradeException.java and TestGrade.java.
+   ** Chapter 7
+   - Create a file using any word-processing program or text editor.
+Write an application that displays the file’s name, containing folder, size, and time of last modification.
+Save the file as FileStatistics.java.